FromBitToByte/Gurukul/README.md

 ## Dashboard
 * Super User Dashboard
-	* Super user has permission to add `Teachers` and `Students`.
+	* Super user has permission to **add Teachers and Students**.
 	* Super user can view details of discussion and test rooms created by teachers.
 	* Super user can view profile of any student.
 * Teacher Dashboard
-	* Teacher can create tests and discussion rooms.
+	* Teacher can **create tests and discussion rooms**.
 	* Techer can choose which student can access the tests and discussion rooms.
 	* Teacher can view profile of any student.
 	* Can enter discussion rooms.
 * Student Dashboard
-	* Student can attempt tests and for every correct answer gets `10 reward points`.
+	* Student can **attempt tests** and for every correct answer gets `10 reward points`.
 	* Student can enter authorized discussion room.
 	* In Discussion he/she can video call and chat with teachers and other students.
 	* Student can view his/her own profile and of other students.
-	* Redeem goodies based on reward points collected.
+	* **Redeem goodies** based on reward points collected.

+## Test/Quiz
+	* Contains mcq questions with one answer and every question has 10 reward points associated.
+	* Teacher can choose which student can access a particular test.

+## Discussion Rooms
+	* Teacher can schedule discussion rooms.
+	* Teacher can choose which student can access a particular discussion room.
+	* In discussion rooms students and teacher can chat with each other, video call and Teacher can share the screen.

 ## Features and Interfaces